-Understanding Karen Tei Yamashita (University of South Carolina Press, forthcoming) is a volume in the Understanding Contemporary American Literature Series at the University of South Carolina Press.
+Understanding Karen Tei Yamashita (University of South Carolina Press, 2020) is a volume in the Understanding Contemporary American Literature Series at the University of South Carolina Press.
 It provides a clear and concise introduction to Yamashita’s biography, key motifs in her work, as well as offering research resources for advanced students and scholars.
 The book addresses major issues including global capitalism, immigration, and environmental justice.
 This volume serves as a crucial accompaniment to Yamashita’s novels, offering cogent commentary and analysis of her innovative, challenging texts, and providing useful explanations of major critical approaches and thematic concerns.

 The Romance of Race: Incest, Miscegenation, and Multiculturalism in the United States, 1880-1930 (Rutgers University Press, 2013)

 In this monograph, I examine the role of minority women writers and reformers in the inauguration of modern American multiculturalism.
 Public figures like Jane Addams, Pauline Hopkins, Onoto Watanna (Winnifred Eaton), María Cristina Mena, and Mourning Dove (Christine Quintasket) embraced the image of the United States—and increasingly the world—as an interracial nuclear family.
 These women reframed public debates through narratives depicting interracial encounters as longstanding, unacknowledged liaisons between white men and racialized women, which result in an incestuous, miscegenated nation.
 By confronting and conflating the sexual taboos of incest and miscegenation, these writers created political allegories of kinship and community.
 Linking literature to citizenship and anti-miscegenation laws, as well as transnational cultural and economic exchanges, I identify a more radical history of American multiculturalism than is currently acknowledged.

 - See Review in American Literary History: ALH